aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/50-identity-based-routing.md

 In this task, you use Istio to send 100% of the traffic to `ui-v1`.
 You then set a rule to selectively send traffic to `ui-v2` based on the cookie ID added to the end-user header request by the UI service.

-Most cookies contain a unique identifier called a cookie ID: a string of characters that websites and servers associate with the browser on which the cookie is stored.
+Most cookies contain a unique identifier called a Session ID: a string of characters that websites and servers associate with the browser on which the cookie is stored.

-In this case, all traffic from a user with a unique *COOKIE ID=XXX* will be routed to the deployment `ui-v2`, but all remaining user traffic goes to `ui-v1`.
+In this case, all traffic from a user with a unique *SESSION ID=XXX* will be routed to the deployment `ui-v2`, but all remaining user traffic goes to `ui-v1`.

 To check which version of the UI traffic is routed to, the grep banner at the top of the page should display the pod name which includes the deployment version.